Alder Lucas Dailey

 - Common Council if final approval is required.
 Email firstname.lastname@example.org

 Terrence Wall is proposing a development for 1004 & 1032 Park St (the triangle site south of the intersection of Park street and Fish Hatchery road).
 The project is still in an early stage and hasn't been formally submitted to the city.
-Terrence and his team are working on revisions based on the neighborhood meeting I hosted on 1/19, and is targetting sharing the updated design in early March.
+Terrence and his team are working on revisions based on the neighborhood meeting I hosted on 1/19, and will present the new design draft on 3/5.

 The current proposal consists of 3 connected 4, 5, and 6-story apartment buildings with ground-level retail, internal parking and one level of underground parking.